-It is in this viability of media production that who makes up the audience watching this content is equally as important as the individuals that produce the content.
+It is within this economically viable media production that who makes up the audience watching this content is equally as important as the individuals that produce the content.
 Theodor Adorno, the German philosopher and sociologist, contended in the early 20th century that an “Authoritarian Personality” exists so that “the major concern was with the potentially fascistic individual, one whose structure is such as to render him particularly susceptible to anti-democratic propaganda”.
 The key word here is propaganda, as the content of the viral videos Peterson has so much notoriety for could very easily be described as content that seeks to take advantage of those with a fascistic personality, desiring society to be simultaneously more free but also regimented.
 Adorno’s research indicates that this personality type develops early via rigid, punitive parenting emphasizing morality and obedience in which prejudice is not so much a material way of treating others as it is a “generalized attitude”.

 These individuals don’t necessarily have any particular political leanings but research has shown that they are more likely to err towards demagogues (a category of which it could be argued Peterson belongs) as well as conservatism more generally.
 These individuals fear nonconformity in favor of conventionality, are intolerant of ambiguity, and have high respect for superiors.
 Adorno’s findings suggest that the idealization of authority figures and the qualities listed are highly related and in fact, may be a direct result of anger resulting from emotions that festered during childhood in frustration towards one’s parents.
-Specifically, these individuals seek a “legitimate” authority figure though what constitutes this legitimacy is up-for-debate.
+Specifically, these individuals seek a “legitimate” authority figure, though what constitutes this legitimacy is up-for-debate.
 Jordan Peterson neatly fits these requirements for an authority figure because of his academic credentials, his ability to speak publicly, and finally his willingness to combat threats to social conservatism.

 Peterson’s rise to fame occurred with the arrival of C-16, a proposal in the Canadian government to prohibit discrimination on the grounds of “gender identity and expression”.
 He released video installments refusing to use the preferred gender pronouns of students based on objections to free speech as well as comparing these preferences to the “vanguard of a post-modern, radical leftist ideology I detest […] similar to the Marxist doctrine that killed at least 100 million people in the 20th century”.
 In essence, he cited his oppositions to Marxism as reasons to not respect gender identity issues that had little to do with Marxism.
-This contradiction and circular reasoning would pervade much of the views Peterson has gone on to espouse but with even more conviction than before against the backdrop of a perceived “fascist” leftist movement on college campuses.
+This contradiction and circular reasoning would pervade much of the views Peterson has gone on to espouse but with even more conviction than ever before, now against the backdrop of a perceived “fascist” leftist movement on college campuses.

-It is this backdrop that bolsters his popularity: individuals who might identify as centrist or moderate desperately cling to a mild-mannered, soft-speaking old white man worried about free speech issues.
+It is precisely this backdrop that bolsters his popularity: individuals who might identify as centrist or moderate desperately cling to a mild-mannered, soft-speaking old white man worried about free speech issues.
 The prime example of this is his infamous interview with Cathy Newman, in which the Channel 4 News anchor spends 30 minutes grilling Peterson about his views only to be deemed a “social justice warrior” and “bitch” for doing so.
 The memes generated subsequently criticized Newman’s interviewing for her tendency to interpret and re-word the logical conclusion of what Peterson was saying, ultimately making Peterson appear more calm and reasonable than he had already presented himself as being.
 Peterson’s response to the vitriol directed to Newman after the interview was simply that it yielded no utility and even worse, the insults and threats directed towards her could not possibly reflect misogyny.

 Ironically, it is Peterson’s inability to stay accountable to his own actions that resulted in many of these protests occurring in the first place, as he is documented for going as far as to blaming legislators putting bills like C-16 on the docket rather than questioning his own assumptions about the ethics of respecting trans people.
 Direct action has become less reasonable than seeking to maintain the status quo.
 Contradiction in tradition is the underlying theme in Peterson’s facade of decorum and objectivity.